ray-project/ray/doc/source/raysgd/raysgd_pytorch.rst

 Training/Validation
 -------------------

-Now that the trainer is constructed, you'll naturally want to train the model.
+Now that the trainer is constructed, here's how to train the model.

 .. code-block:: python